kcsarith/bloc_flutter_study/README.md

 # bloc_flutter_study
+Cubits are a special kind of stream component that rebuild UI on state emitted by the stream.

+Functions are not a part of a stream but are a pre-baked list of what the Cubit can do.
+The stream part of it is hidden.

+Blocs on the otherhand do emit streams of state when it is triggered by events.

+## Questions to ask when creating a Cubit
+1. What is the initial state?
+    * submitting, completed
+2. What are the possible interactions?
+    * Buttons a screen for example
+3. What are the methods in the Cubit?
+    * login(), logout()

 # Basic Cubit template
 It's okay to start off with Cubits, it is basically Bloc lite.
 If you need to extend to Bloc, the main change is to add event.dart.
 ## Make a new folder for the Cubit